 The server will be configured to share files with any client on the network without prompting for a password.
-If your environment requires stricter Access Controls see Securing a Samba File and Print Server
+If your environment requires stricter Access Controls see Securing File and Print Server.

 The first step is to install the samba package.
 From a terminal prompt enter: